Tank6699/Group5-DSA-2024/README.md

 - Pie charts for parameter distribution and trend graphs.

 We then interpret the results and discuss potential reasons behind air quality trends and differences between cities or regions.

-## Optional Extensions

-- **Predictive Modeling:** Use basic machine learning models from sklearn to predict future AQI levels based on historical data.
-- **Impact of Events:** Analyze the impact of specific events (e.g., New Year's Eve, major wildfires, policy changes) on air quality.

 ## Dataset